Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 #### Behavior Parameters : Vector Action Space

-An Agent is given instructions from the Brain in the form of *actions*.
+An Agent is given instructions in the form of a float array of *actions*.
 ML-Agents toolkit classifies actions into two types: the **Continuous** vector action space is a vector of numbers that can vary continuously.
-What each element of the vector means is defined by the Agent logic (the PPO training process just learns what values are better given particular state observations based on the rewards received when it tries different values).
+What each element of the vector means is defined by the Agent logic (the training process just learns what values are better given particular state observations based on the rewards received when it tries different values).
 For example, an element might represent a force or torque applied to a `Rigidbody` in the Agent.
 The **Discrete** action vector space defines its actions as tables.
 An action given to the Agent is an array of indices into tables.

-The 3D Balance Ball example is programmed to use both types of vector action space.
-You can try training with both settings to observe whether there is a difference.
-(Set the `Vector Action Space Size` to 4 when using the discrete action space and 2 when using continuous.)
+The 3D Balance Ball example is programmed to use continuous action space with `Space Size` of 2.

 ## Training with Reinforcement Learning